aaronparker/secure-shares/README.md

 PowerShell approach to creating a folder with secure permissions and sharing the folder.
 Currently this script works locally, with remote support intended for a future release.

-### Example
+### Examples

-Creates a secure share for the folder E:\Home named Home, with Offline Settings set to automatic.
+Create a secure share for the folder E:\Home named Home, with Offline Settings set to automatic.

 ```powershell
 .\New-SecureShare.ps1 -Path "E:\Home" -CachingMode Documents
 ```

-### Example

-Creates a secure share for the folder E:\Profiles named Profiles, with Offline Settings set to none and sets a custom description.
+Create a secure share for the folder E:\Profiles named Profiles, with Offline Settings set to none and sets a custom description.

 ```powershell
 .\New-SecureShare.ps1 -Path "E:\Profiles" -Description "User roaming profiles"